The road leading from Nof HaGalil-TAAS to the Churchill recreation area will be closed for about two months, due to works

 The trail is closed due to hazard removal works.
 An announcement will be posted once the trail re-opens.

-Due to safety hazards, the southern track in the park will be closed from June 25 until further notice.
+Due to the current security threats, the site is closed until further notice.

 Sunday to Thursday: 7:30-17:45